xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

 which connect to all of the controlled tasks.

-The library's logic happens inside the function that is called and once a command is complete, an xC interface call is made to pass the command over to the controlled entity.
+The library's logic happens inside the function that is called and once a command is complete, an xC interface call is made to pass the command over to the controlled resource.

 The receiving task then receives a write or read command over the xC interface.